-What Does a Maintenance Planner Do?
+What Do Maintenance Planners Do?

 A maintenance planner organizes the resources needed by maintenance technicians to complete work orders.